mreider/krems/README.md

 3.  **GitHub Actions Workflow:**
     The `krems-example` site includes a GitHub Actions workflow file (in `.github/workflows/`).
 When you push code to your repository's main branch, this workflow will:
     *   Automatically build your Krems site.
-    *   Deploy the contents of the `docs/` folder to a special `gh-pages` branch in your repository.
+    *   Deploy the contents to a special `gh-pages` branch in your repository.

 4.  **Configure GitHub Pages:**
     *   In your GitHub repository, go to "Settings" > "Pages".